antonio-evaldo/ceep-react/README.md

 ```

 I also noticed that the project was printing an error, saying it couldn't find the component, until I restarted the server.

+## Module 4

+* How the JS `this` keyword is dinamic and how to deal with it
+* References to functions and injection of dependecies
+* Associating references through `bind`